-Best Travel Shoes for Plantar Fasciitis and Bunions
+Best Travel Shoes for Bunions and Plantar Fasciitis

 I have both problems.
 I thought for sure I would not be able to travel again without foot surgery.
-However, I was able to find the perfect shoes for my plantar fasciitis AND my bunions.
-In this post, I’m going to share with you the shoes that have allowed me to travel around the world pain free.
+However, I found the perfect shoes for my plantar fasciitis AND my bunions.
+In this post, I’m going to share with you the shoes that have allowed me to travel full-time around the world pain-free for the past two years.

 Plus!
-As a teacher, they’ve allowed me to stand for long periods of time in from of my students.
+When I was a classroom teacher, these shoes allowed me to stand for long periods of time.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website's Disclosure for more info.